4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

 ---
 # NOSQL
-To understand NOSQL or NRDBMS we need to understand RDBMS i.e. the database management software we are used to (MS SQL Server or SSMS)
+To understand NOSQL we need to understand RDBMS i.e. the database management software we are used to (MS SQL Server or SSMS)

 A standard project with a database system involves:
 - Endusers that can